tokiwa-software/fuzion/README.md

 ```
 ex_gcd is
   max(a, b i32) i32 is
-    if a > b
+    if a > b then a else b
-      a
-    else
-      b

   common_divisors_of(a, b i32) list i32 is
     x := max a.abs b.abs